syedhassaanahmed/kiosk-demo-electron/README.md

 The solution uses [Application Insights](https://docs.microsoft.com/en-us/azure/application-insights/app-insights-nodejs) to collect basic telemetry data from the app.
 To enable it, please add a key named `appInsightsInstrumentationKey` in config.json and set it to the Instrumentation Key obtained from Azure portal.

 ## Troubleshoot
-All logs (Squirrel setup, install events as well as PowerShell) will be located at `%userprofile%\AppData\Local\SquirrelTemp`
+All logs (Squirrel setup, install events as well as PowerShell) will be located at `%localappdata%\SquirrelTemp`